-The purpose of MISA is to give International students an opportunity to interact with other internationals and other students on campus.
+The purpose of MISA is to give International students an opportunity to interact with other students on campus and share their culture and customs.
 MISA is open to all students on campus to provide an opportunity for Multicultural experiences, which will be beneficial to all cultures.

-The organization hosts international student emphasis week, as well as international festivals and discussions to provide awareness of the cultures that exist on campus.
-Members of MISA are also available to speak to groups seeking information on foreign affairs and various cultural issues.
+The organization hosts International Student Emphasis Week, as well as international dinners, and discussions to provide awareness of the cultures that exist on campus.
+Members of MISA are also available to speak and present to groups seeking information on foreign affairs and various cultural issues.

 One Voice Gospel Choir

-The Malone University Gospel Choir, One Voice, under the direction of Emoni Satterwhite, is a 20-voice choir representing most majors and ethnicities across campus.
+The Malone University Gospel Choir, One Voice, is a 20-voice choir representing most majors and ethnicities across campus.
 One Voice performs at campus functions, community events, and in schools and churches across Ohio, and the United States.